isomerpages/moe-gongshangpri/_pupils/Discipline.md

 variant: tiptap
 ---
 <h3><strong>Discipline</strong></h3>
-<p>The Philosophy of Gongshang’s Discipline is “Discipline with Care”.&nbsp;
+<p>Gongshang Primary believes in disciplining with care.
+We seek to guide
+every student to grow into a <strong>self-disciplined </strong>individual who demonstrates Perseverance, Thrift, Integrity and Respect for themselves, others and the environment.</p>
+<p>To achieve this objective, Gongshang Primary believes that every student
-Every child and adult in the school has the right to a safe and conducive environment for learning and teaching.&nbsp; Thus, everyone in the school has the responsibility to ensure the safety of themselves and others by behaving in a reasonable manner.</p>
+in school bears the responsibility to create a safe and conducive environment where everyone can play, learn and grow positively.</p>
-<p>The eventual goal of Discipline is Self-Discipline, which is anchored
-on the school’s core values of Respect, Integrity, Perseverance and Thrift as well as the core values of Responsibility, Resilience, Care and Harmony.</p>
+<p>&nbsp;To foster a caring and conducive school environment, our school
+rules reflect the conduct expected of every Gongshang student at all times
+- both within and outside of school.
+When a student demonstrates misbehaviour, support and guidance will be given by the school to help him / her to:</p>
+<p>&nbsp;</p>
+<p>a.
+Reflect on the impact of his / her actions,</p>
-<p>In order to achieve this, the school rules state the conduct expected
+<p>b.
+Understand the need to abide by school rules and regulations, and the
-of Gongshang pupils.
-When a pupil misbehaves inside or outside school, appropriate corrective actions will be taken to help him/her to improve.&nbsp;</p>
-<p>In line with the educational goal of character building, one of the corrective
-actions is the award of “FAIR” for Conduct grade.&nbsp; A pupil awarded a “FAIR” grade will NOT be eligible for any School or National Award, including Academic, CCA, or Edusave Awards for that year.</p>
-<p>Teachers, pupils and their parents are encouraged to be familiar with
-the school rules and the appropriate behaviour expected of every Gongshang Primary School pupil so that we can work together to grow the Gongshanger into a gracious person with character.</p>
+consequences for not doing so,</p>
+<p>c.
+Assume responsibility and accountability for his / her misconduct,</p>
+<p>d.
+Propose&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; solutions/resolutions&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+for&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; reconciliation and self-improvement.</p>
+<p>&nbsp;For recalcitrant or serious cases, students may receive a ‘Fair’
+or ‘Poor’ for their conduct grade, which will affect their eligibility for any school or national award (e.g. scholarships, CCA or Edusave awards) for the academic year.</p>